cschpc/elmfire-on-KNL/README.md

 ranks, 256 ranks did not fit into the memory of the system.

 The memory usage, as reported by the program itself for 32-128 MPI ranks was between 400 and 500 MB per MPI rank for all the cases tested.
-For the case with 16 MPI ranks the memory usage was between 650 and 759 MB Meaning there is a significantly lower overall memory usage for the runs using fewer MPI ranks.
+For the case with 16 MPI ranks the memory usage was between 650 and 759 MB meaning there is a significantly lower overall memory usage for the runs using fewer MPI ranks.

-The performance observed was measured from the time an iteration which did not output the results took, since the outputting of data currently involves a significant amount of critical sections the, the time is measured in seconds:
+To measure the performance of the code we measured the runtime for a specific time step.
+The time step was one that did not output any data to the output files, as the writing of the output takes a considerable amount of time and varies to much depending on what system was used.
+The time for one time step is measured in seconds:

 | MPI Ranks | 16 threads | 32 threads | 64 threads | 128 thread | 256 threads |
 |:---------:|------------|------------|------------|------------|-------------|